mozilla-services/tecken/docs/overview.rst

   and when.
 It exposes an interface for debugging symbol upload problems.

-* **download:** The webapp handles download API requests by finding the symbol file in one of the AWS S3 buckets and returning an HTTP redirect to the final location.
+* **download:** The webapp handles download API requests by finding the symbol file in one of the storage backends and returning an HTTP redirect to the final location.